Sigiriya: Lion’s Paw Terrace – Gateway to the Summit of Sigiriya

 Lion’s Paw Terrace

-The Lion’s Paw Terrace is at the northern end of the Lion Rock, and this is where visitors gather after climbing through a narrow passageway, which includes the Mirror Wall, along the western side of the rock.
-From here, they commence the final ascent to the rock summit to visit the ruins of the magnificent palace built in the 5th century.
-As you can see, the two giant front paws of the lion flank a part of the staircase that leads to the top.
+The Lion’s Paw Terrace is located at the northern end of the Lion Rock.
+This is where visitors gather after climbing through a narrow passageway along the western side of the rock, which includes the Mirror Wall.
+From here, they begin the final ascent to the summit to visit the ruins of the magnificent palace built in the 5th century.
+As you can see, the two giant front paws of the lion flank part of the staircase that leads to the top.

-Experts believe the sculpture of a lion’s face existed above these paws, making the rock resemble a crouching lion, like the colossal statue of the sphinx in Egypt.
-The lion’s face was built against the rock using bricks and wood, with the surface plastered with lime mortar.
-Its mouth was wide open to enable the staircase to go through it.
-In ancient times, it must have been an awe-inspiring sight for the visitors gathered on this terrace.
+Experts believe that a sculpture of a lion’s face once existed above these paws, making the rock resemble a crouching lion, similar to the colossal statue of the Sphinx in Egypt.
+The lion’s face was constructed against the rock using brick and wood, with its surface plastered in lime mortar.
+Its mouth was left wide open to allow the staircase to pass through it.
+In ancient times, this must have been an awe-inspiring sight for visitors gathered on the terrace.

-What remains now of the lion sculpture are the two giant paws and the stone staircase in between.
-The rest of the original flight of steps has been lost, replaced by a metal staircase.
-The final ascent to the summit has about 1200 steps.
+Today, what remains of the lion sculpture are the two giant paws and the stone staircase between them.
+The rest of the original flight of steps has been lost and replaced by a metal staircase.
+The final ascent to the summit consists of about 1,200 steps.

 Sigiriya Rock Pages